A Michigan homeowner insurance claim lawyer will help you with your property damage claim after a fire, natural disaster, flood, or other accident.

 In addition to physical damage, they can cause power outages and electrical surges that damage electronic equipment and appliances in the home.

-Many polices cover damage caused by power surges and most property owners are unaware that this is a covered event.
+Many policies cover damage caused by power surges and most property owners are unaware that this is a covered event.

 The insurance company should pay for the replacement or repair of items damaged by electricity and utility power.